Birthday Boy Zverev Roars Back To Form With Munich Win - UrduPoint

 The German, most comfortable on clay, repeatedly said he was not concerned about his form and was focused on the French Open, which begins in late May.

-Winners of the tournament pocket almost half a million Euros ($570 million), along with a luxury car from the sponsors and a pair of lederhosen, traditional Bavarian leather pants.
+Winners of the tournament pocket almost half a million Euros ($570,000), along with a luxury car from the sponsors and a pair of lederhosen, traditional Bavarian leather pants.

 Recent Stories